 Once you have your Inputs defined at a high level, you’ll find it much easier to tackle the challenge of defining an exact metrics for each Input.

 Testing Your Inputs and North Star

+If your Inputs are too broad or too lagging, you may struggle to focus your efforts and measure impact.
 On the other hand, if the Inputs are too specific and prescriptive, you may struggle to identify innovative solutions to address them.
 For example, an Input like “Satisfied Customers” may be too broad.
 An Input like “Positive Reviews on Social Media” may be too narrow.

 Here are a couple ways to test these Inputs:

 Input Test 1: The Greenfield Test